Assaults, harassment, menacing and domestic violence:

 Bingen-White Salmon Police

-During this time period, the Bingen-White Salmon Police Department responded to the following crimes which resulted in arrests: Animal problem (one), assault (one), driving while suspended (one), theft (one), trespass (one) and warrant (two).
+During this time period, Bingen-White Salmon Police Department recorded the following crime which resulted in an arrest: Driving while suspended III (one).

 Hood River Police